ewdlop/Clinical-s-Psychology-/README.md

 me: even if you are in rest, Netwon said we are still in motion (stationary frame of reference is still inertial)

+her: we crowling down but we cannot dodge the bullet like that and we cannot keep trying to dodge the bullet?

+me: is this what you meant?

+Bronzebeard: Evaside action!
+Evasive Action!

 # Other way Dunning-kunger:

 Why couldnt they draw the graph in the other direction(backward thinking and draw the chart upside down)

+You know whether there is a twinflame or no. Some people might as well as label you as twinflame if you have a broken relationship.

+mathematician: welcome to 3d Dunning-kunger

+Hunter: Ray went for string theory landscape shaped like Dunning-kunger effect.........